csys-fresher-batch-2019/sql-anusha/README.md

 ## Features

-* Users should be able to view all the departments in the hospital
+* Users should be able to view all the departments in the hospital.
+* users can view their own details.

 ### Feature 1: List departments and doctors
 ```sql